 1. What kind of updates and new sections can readers of the new edition of Plastic Free expect?

 I’ve also changed my mind on a few issues.
-There was a company that was claiming to be environmentally responsible, but were not and were in fact increasing plastic waste.
-Since the publication of the first book, this company met with a non-profit organization and improved their product in terms of using less plastic.
-This section has been revised as have been a few others to include the newest information about how to be plastic free.
+There was a company that was claiming to be environmentally responsible but was not and was, in fact, increasing plastic waste.
+Since the publication of the first book, this company met with a nonprofit organization and improved its product in terms of using less plastic.
+This section has been revised as have a few others to include the newest information about how to be plastic-free.

 2. If you had to give readers one main tip for reducing plastic, what would it be?